Reliable thermodynamic estimators for screening multicaloric materials: Introduction

 { } Computational details are provided in section~\ref{ComputationalDetails}.
 In section~\ref{Results}, we address the caloric effects and calculate $\Delta S_T$ and $\Delta T_{S}$ at the meta\-magnetic transition.
-Importantly, in subsection \ref{a5L} we test a method for addressing non-harmonic atomic vibrations at a relevant temperature, because the commonly-used linear-response and small-displacement methods employed to assess lattice entropy fail near lattice instabilities, such as that arise from anharmonicity of the atomic potential energy surface.
-In section~\ref{Estimates}, we offer fast estimators of enthalpy change $\Delta H$, transition temperature $T_c$, and its derivative $dT_c /dB$ with respect to the external field $B$.
+Importantly, in subsection \ref{a5L} we test a method for addressing non-harmonic atomic vibrations at a relevant temperature, because the commonly-used linear-response and small-displacement methods employed to assess lattice entropy fail near lattice instabilities, including those that arise from anharmonicity of the atomic potential energy surface.
+In section~\ref{Estimates}, we offer estimators of enthalpy change $\Delta H$, transition temperature $T_c$, and its derivative $dT_c /dB$ with respect to the external field $B$.
 Some of the issues and limitations of the common and alternative approaches are discussed in section~\ref{Discussion}.
-Generic remarks about the upper bounds, chemical disorder, and hysteresis are provided in section~\ref{Discussion2}, with a summary in section~\ref{Summary}.
+Generic remarks about the upper bounds, chemical disorder, and hysteresis are provided in section~\ref{Discussion2}.
+Finally, in section~\ref{Beyond}, screening for better caloric systems beyond ReRh, as now verified experimentally, is presented, followed by a summary in section~\ref{Summary}.
 Thus, we review and assess the relevant methods and estimates of caloric properties, as showcased in a test system (FeRh), but which may be applied quite generally.